biketempe/BikeCount/README.md

 IT goop for Tempe Bicycle Action Group's annual Bike Count online signup form as written for the 2013 count and modified for the 2014 count.

+This software is licensed under the GNU GPL v2 license; see below for details.

 We conduct a bike count during the middle of a week in late March or early April each year.
 Volunteers pick up to six possible shifts:  AM and/or PM shifts from Tuesday through Thursday.
 They also pick the locations to count at.